 A dropped pass by tight end Chris Herndon on the final drive probably prevented victory.

-But Jets bettors jumped on a +7.5 number at FanDuel Sportsbook against the Arizona Cardinals on Monday Morning.
+But Jets bettors jumped on a +7.5 number at FanDuel Sportsbook against the Arizona Cardinals on Monday morning.
 That line quickly dropped to 6.5 at the two books.
-Fox Bet still had the Jets +7 Wednesday morning.
+Fox Bet still had the Jets +7 on Wednesday morning.

 Which NFL teams are beating the spread?